-A Police Communications Officer is the first point of contact for all 999 emergency and high priority calls for police assistance.
+A Police Communications Officer (or police comms) is the first point of contact for all 999 emergency and high priority calls for police assistance.
 It is estimated that around 80,000 emergency calls are made within the UK every single day.
 The role of a Police Communications Officer is a wide and varied position comprising early, late and night shifts.
 It is a twenty-four hour a day, seven days a week role, throughout the year.

 999 Call Handlers are required to handle large volumes of telephone calls, obtain and record accurate information, assess the situation and level of police response required and initiate the appropriate police action as rapidly as possible.
 Often they may be required to handle several emergency situations simultaneously, all of it taking place within the confines of an intensely pressured environment.